kriot/Kohonen/README.md

 ```
 round_point
 range_value
-number of point you want
+number of points you want
 ```

+The out is an dat file with points.